Heat Pumps for Heating and Cooling

 Efficient all-in-one heating and cooling.
 Heat pumps provide heating, cooling, and dehumidification in the same system.
-Improve the comfort of your home or business all year-round!
+Improve the comfort of your home all year-round!

 Flexibility.
 Heat pumps come in ductless and ducted varieties and can be installed to address different needs—whether you want to replace your existing system or just want to add heating or cooling to one or a few rooms.

 Lower your carbon footprint.
 Heat pumps are powered by electricity, which can be purchased or generated from carbon-free sources, like solar, wind or hydro.
-CMLP supplies over 80% of its electricity from carbon-free sources and is on-track to meet our goal of 100% carbon-free power by 2030.
+CMLP supplies 99% of its electricity from carbon-free sources and is on-track to meet its goal of 100% carbon-free power by 2024.

 Energy bill savings.
 If you heat with propane, oil, or electric resistance heating, you could save hundreds of dollars a year on your heating bill by installing a heat pump.